Your Drinking Water

 In 1991, the U.S. Environmental Protection Agency instituted the Lead and Copper Monitoring Rule in an effort to limit lead in the drinking water.
 This rule is unique in that samples are collected from the customers’ tap, not within the system where the majority of the water quality monitoring and testing usually takes place.
 If the requirement is not met, then the utility must institute a technology that controls the level of lead and copper reaching the consumer, most commonly through a practice known as “corrosion control.”

 Lead in the drinking water can come from two sources.
 The first is from systems that contain lead in the distribution system, such as lead service lines.
-Long Beach Water does not use this type of service line in the distribution system.
+LB Utilities does not use this type of service line in the distribution system.
 The second source could be from lead-containing plumbing fixtures found in customers’ homes.

-If you have questions about lead in your water, you may wish to have your water tested by Long Beach Water or an independent laboratory.
-Additional information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline at (800) 426-4791 [Link phone number] or online at www.epa.gov/safewater/lead.
+If you have questions about lead in your water, you may wish to have your water tested by LB Utilities or an independent laboratory.
+Additional information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline at (800) 426-4791 or online at epa.gov/safewater/lead.

-If you have additional questions about your drinking water please contact the LBWD Water Quality Laboratory at (562) 570-2482.
+If you have additional questions about your drinking water please contact the Long Beach Utilities Water Quality Laboratory at (562) 570-2479.